Friday, June 27, 2014

 pursue higher profits.
 Producing these SUVs threw down the gauntlet,

-a new era of unprecedented growth, and revolutionized long-established concepts of automotive luxury.
+ushered in a new era of unprecedented growth, and revolutionized long-established concepts of automotive luxury.

 In the years since, something else became clear—SUVs are not an American fascination.
 They are a global fascination.
 The People’s Republic of China marched on as the Provisional Republic of Capitalism.
 Putin’s Russian Federation placed an emphasis on growth instead of…you know, democratic self-determination.
 The Gulf States escalated extraction exports to meet rising demand.
 The winners of these economies increasingly embraced utility vehicles.